AustinGil/presentations/feature-flags.md

 Reduced data costs for users and bandwidth costs for image delivery.

-Caching also reduces server workload, costs, and improves reliability.
+Caching reduces server workload, costs, and improves reliability.

-And users have better performance from optimized images, caching, and CDN.
+Cache + optimized images + CDN greatly improves performance.

 Also, features can easily be turned on/off or rolled back without code changes.